FAQ

 Favorite TV Series:

-The Americans, The Bear, Bosch, Burn Notice, Call My Agent, Fauda, Friday Night Lights, Hell on Wheels, Justified, Longmire, The Offer, Ozark, Poker Face, The Son, The Sopranos, Tehran, Tokyo Vice, Treme, Tulsa King, Yellowstone.
+The Americans, The Bear, Bosch, Burn Notice, Call My Agent!, Fauda, Friday Night Lights, George & Tammy, Hell on Wheels, Justified, Longmire, The Offer, Ozark, Poker Face, Rome, The Son, The Sopranos, Tehran, Tokyo Vice, Treme, Tulsa King.

 Favorite Movies:

-Any Given Sunday, The Bourne Ultimatum, Chinatown, Dazed and Confused, Elvis, Gladiator, Goodfellas, Jerry Maguire, School of Rock, Slapshot, Saving Private Ryan, Top Gun: Maverick, John Wick IV, Working Girl.
+Any Given Sunday, The Bourne Ultimatum, Chinatown, Dazed and Confused, Die Hard, Elvis, Gladiator, Goodfellas, Jerry Maguire, School of Rock, Slapshot, Saving Private Ryan, Top Gun: Maverick, Walk the Line, John Wick IV, Working Girl.

 Interests:

 I am a hockey dad.
-My favorite sports teams are the Bruins, Steelers, and the Ole Miss Rebels.
-I enjoy traveling, and the Isle of Iona, Kyoto, Lake Placid, Miami, Prague, and Quebec City are among my favorite places.
+My sports teams are the Boston Bruins and the Ole Miss Rebels.
+I enjoy traveling and the Isle of Iona, Kyoto, Lake Placid, Miami, Prague, and Quebec City are among my favorite places.
 My favorite bookstore is Square Books in Oxford, Mississippi.
 James Meredith is my inspiration.
-Swimming, running, music, long drives, and the occasional bourbon keep me centered.
-Current playlist includes Gary Clark Jr., Christone Kingfish Ingram, and the North Mississippi All Stars.
-We have two cats, an orange tabby and a Maine coon mix.
+Swimming, long drives, and the occasional bourbon keep me going.
+Current playlist includes Billy F. Gibbons, Christone "Kingfish" Ingram, the North Mississippi All Stars, and Nathaniel Rateliff and the Nightsweats.
+We have a talking cat named Angus.
 I drive a Dodge Charger.
 Good coffee and the search for great manuscripts are what get me up in the morning.

 Personal information and interests for Gail: